matteoferla/Somewhat-Smart-Home/fubexa project/README.md

 The idea and the majority of the setup came form [a blog post](https://howchoo.com/g/otewzwmwnzb/amazon-echo-furby-using-raspberry-pi-furlexa)
 However, there were lots of problems and differences.
+Namely

+* the code here is IMO cleaner, along with extra functionality
+* the components are squeezed in differently
+* gyroscope

 ## Hardware